KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-shields.md

 * Pillar pulse and gorou charged attacks don't do damage to the armor.
 * Crystalize damages the armor even if the attack is poiseless.
-* The gauge of the element on the enemy decays overtime, and after waiting for a while, the aura decays and becomes weaker, which affects the amount of damage the shield takes as well.
+* The gauge of the Element on the enemy decays overtime, and after waiting for a while, the aura decays and becomes weaker, which affects the amount of damage the shield takes as well.

 **Significance:**
 Better understanding of Fatui armor.
 Most of the findings are about Fatui armor being harder to break in certain situations, that certain situations don't affect shieldbreaking, while one just shows how weak and puny the Geo armor actually is when faced with **ROCK**.